 But this dream of Zehhu made me feel that I do have a key.

-I have a say in this matter.
-Depression is not a physical prison, it is a mental prison.
-Perhaps, this zehhu is a key, and I started to forcefully tell myself zehhu, I have had enough, I want to be productive, I want to be heard, I want to speak.
+Perhaps, this Zehhu is a key, and I started to forcefully tell myself Zehhu, I have had enough, I want to be productive, I want to be heard, I want to speak.

 I understood that if I did not stop, I had no boundary stopping me from going over a virtual or real cliff.

 I think if I had used any word, in any language that meant to me means ‘That’s it, I have had enough! the results could be the same.

 The formula is:

-Do Pushups and/or Bench Press
+- Do Pushups and/or Bench Press

-Start Moving Every Day – Walk and/or run/do the elliptical/swim/jump rope for at least 30 minutes a day
+- Start Moving Every Day – Walk and/or run/do the elliptical/swim/jump rope for at least 30 minutes a day

-Speak the Words that You Want Your Life to Resemble
+- Think Good Thoughts – Speak the Words that You Want Your Life to Resemble

-I got lucky because that one dream in 2010 when I woke up screaming Zehhu was the shock I needed to see the positive, that I could speak and I could declare to myself to be more productive and improve myself, my situation.
+I got lucky because that one dream in 2010 when I woke up screaming Zehhu was the shock I needed to see the positive, that I could speak and I could declare to myself to be more productive and improve myself, and thereby, my situation.

-But, you must make sure to interpret all your dreams and nightmares to the positive, because how your dreams and nightmares turn out will follow your interpretation.
+But, you must make sure to interpret all your dreams and nightmares positively, because how your dreams and nightmares turn out will follow your interpretation.